 Of course, Travis doesn’t like them too much.
 Isn’t that how it always works?

-I’m constantly trying to find new ways to camouflage them into something delicious, that he will eat without making a face.
-Last week, I made butternut squash panini’s with balsamic onions.
-Travis loved the onions in the sandwich.
+I’m constantly trying to find new ways to camouflage them into something delicious that he will eat without making a face.
+Last week, I made butternut squash paninis with balsamic onions.
+Travis loved the balsamic onions in the sandwich.
 So, I thought, why not mix those same balsamic onions into the sweet potato filling with lots of creamy goat cheese.

-Who wouldn’t like loaded, savory, sweet potatoes, right?
+Who wouldn’t like simple loaded savory stuffed sweet potatoes, right?

 It worked!
 It worked!
 It worked!!